 There are days when I want to spend hours in the market, not wandering around, as the market itself is small, but to observe the locals.
 I love watching them interact, the older woman holding and playing with a Thai baby, whose father is working at the restaurant across the soi.
 The women sorting vegetables, or the husband and wife with the antique sewing machine and a stack of clothing – the husband is usually the one sewing.

 This market gives a sense of what local life is like in Bangkok, and Thailand in general.
 Only Thais with good paying jobs shop at air conditioned big brand grocery stores, the rest shop at outdoor markets like this one.
 These type of markets represent the heart of the city, the people, and in a small way, the country.
-Every village, town, and city in Thailand has these type of open-air markets, and when if I am staying close by, I can guarantee you’ll find me wandering through them on a somewhat regular basis.
+Every village, town, and city in Thailand have these type of open-air markets, and when if I am staying close by, I can guarantee you’ll find me wandering through them on a somewhat regular basis.